 Compliance Duties

-You will ensure that our program is in full compliance with all licensing and safety regulations.
-You will update licensing paperwork and schedule any needed inspections.
-You will keep records on all staff members to ensure the records are in compliance with licensing and continuing education requirements.
-You will be responsible for fire and disaster preparedness drills as required by law and have written policies and plans for dealing with various types of emergencies in our program.
+You are responsible for ensuring the program operates in accordance with all licensing and safety regulations.
+This includes maintaining current licensing documentation and coordinating inspections as required.
+You will keep accurate staff records to ensure compliance with licensing and continuing education requirements.
+You will also organize fire and emergency preparedness drills and maintain written policies and procedures for handling emergencies.

-After completing all five forms listed above, you will receive an invitation to attend an orientation and pre-service training session with Kristi Murrell.
-She will assist you in filling out Form - Personnel Information Record (2947) and will also provide you with CCL Form 7250, which outlines the requirements for your annual 24-hour training for Texas HHSC.
+After you complete all five documents above, you’ll receive an invitation to attend an orientation and pre-service training session with Kristi Murrell.
+During this session, she will assist you in completing the Personnel Information Record (Form 2947) and provide the CCL Form 7250, which outlines the annual 24-hour training requirements mandated by the Texas HHSC.

-Once your information has been added to the ADP system, you will receive a "Welcome" email from Payroll Security at www.adp.com.
-Please follow the six easy steps provided to complete your Employment Eligibility Verification (I-9), W-4 form, and direct deposit information.
+Once your profile has been added to the ADP system, you will receive a welcome email from Payroll Security via www.adp.com.
+Follow the six easy steps in the email to complete your:

 Minimum Standards Requirement 744.1301